haveno-dex/haveno-docs/docs/development/importing.md

 This document describes how to import Haveno into an integrated development environment (IDE).

+First [install and run a Haveno test network](installing.md), then use the following instructions to import Haveno into an IDE.

+## Visual Studio Code (recommended)

+1. Download and open Visual Studio Code: https://code.visualstudio.com/.
+2. File > Add folder to Workspace...
+3. Browse to the `haveno` git project.

 ## Eclipse IDE

-These steps describe how to import Haveno into Eclipse IDE for development.
-You can also develop using [IntelliJ IDEA](#intellij-idea) or VSCode if you prefer.

 !!!
 Note
     Use default values unless specified otherwise.